Watch Your Step (Ted Hawkins album)

 Watch Your Step is a 1982 album by Ted Hawkins, a collection of previously recorded songs.

 Release

-At the time of the album's release, Hawkins was a guest of the California Medical Facility in Vacaville.
+At the time of the album's release, Hawkins was a prisoner/patient of the California Medical Facility in Vacaville.

 Critical reception

+The Boston Phoenix called Watch Your Step "a triumph ... much more than the best blues album of the year -- it's an unexpected hybrid, the first folk-soul masterpiece."
 Trouser Press wrote: "Teaching a mighty acoustic lesson in roots music, Hawkins inhabits that secular place just outside the churchyard where gospel, folk and soul meet."
 Robert Christgau wrote that "these little dramas of passion, tenderness and betrayal are stamped with the sin-and-redemption of a lived life."
 The New Rolling Stone Record Guide wrote that "soul and blues fans need to hear this, if only to restore their faith in the dying art of emotional conviction."

 Track listing

 All songs were written by Theodore Hawkins, Jr. (i.e. Ted Hawkins); who also sang and played guitar on all of them.